aptech/docs/docs/mlmt/mlmt-ug-maxlikmt-procedure.rst

-Optional Input Argument: Instance of a :class:`maxlikmtControl`' Structure
+Optional Input Argument: Instance of a :class:`maxlikmtControl` Structure
 -----------------------------------------------------------------------------

 The :class:`maxlikmtControl` structure is an optional input.
 If used, it must be the final argument passed into :func:`maxlikmt`.
-The members of the :class:`maxlikmtControl`structure instance set the options for the optimization.
+The members of the :class:`maxlikmtControl` structure instance set the options for the optimization.
 For example, suppose you want :func:`maxlikmt` to stop after 100 iterations:

 ::